floWneffetS/tutorial_dcTMD/README.md

 ## Getting started

 You will need the Python analysis scripts from [dcTMD](https://github.com/floWneffetS/dcTMD) as well as the C++ Langevin equation integrator code and Jupyter notebooks from [here](https://github.com/floWneffetS/Langevin_T_boost).
+Simulations need to be carried out in [Gromacs v2018 and higher](https://manual.gromacs.org/documentation/).
+Older versions support constraint pulling, as well, but you need to adjust the syntax in the MDP files accordingly.

+**Note:** You may also use other simulation MD software packages for the simulations that support constraint pulling (e.g. CHARMM).
+The dcTMD analysis only requires a

+In the following, we assume that you are familiar with the general usage of Gromacs.
+Good tutorials on how to use the program can be found [here](http://www.mdtutorials.com/gmx/).

 ## TMD simulation